- Policies and premiums

-The GST Hotline is a risk management initiative that has been providing practitioners with expert advice on clientrelated GST enquiries since 1999.
-LPLC’s PPS Hotline answers practitioners’ clientrelated Personal Property and Securities Act questions and the Water Hotline answers practitioners’ client-related water unbundling questions.
+The GST Hotline is a risk management initiative that has been providing practitioners with expert advice on client-related GST enquiries since 1999.
+Two hundred and thirty-four GST enquiries were answered during the reporting period.

-The 2014/15 year returned a strong investment return of 7.55 per cent.
-The fund continued to be invested as a balanced fund, with an average allocation of approximately 60 per cent to growth assets and 40 per cent to cash.
+The 2015/16 year yielded an investment return of 2.74 per cent, in a year of significant market fluctuation.
+The fund continued to be invested as a balanced fund, with an average allocation of approximately 60 per cent to growth assets and 40 per cent to defensive assets.

-Within its growth portfolio, the Legal Practitioners Liability Fund maintained its relatively low exposure to Australian equities in favour of international equities.
-Returns on international equities were enhanced by a falling Australian dollar.
+Within its growth portfolio, the Legal Practitioners’ Liability Fund maintained its relatively low exposure to Australian equities in favour of international equities.

-Towers Watson Australia Pty Ltd were investment advisers to the Committee.
-Funds were held with the following managers:
+Willis Towers Watson Australia Pty Ltd were investment advisers to the Committee during the reporting period.
+Funds were held with the following managers.

 - Vanguard Australian Shares Index Fund

 - Dexus Wholesale Property Fund